ryansohny/VCF2SPECTRUM/config/README.md

 # If you're performing SBS96 signature analysis, sample name should have _SBS96 suffix.
 # If you're performing ID83 signature analysis, sample name should have _ID83 suffix.
 # I know.
 This is not ideal.
 But it works for the time being.
-# DBS78 soon to be upgraded.
+# DBS78 soon to be updated.

 samples:
   <your_sample_name_prefix>_SBS96: